techidaily/site-facebook/source/_posts/exploring-online-groups-the-dichotomy-of-personal-and-professional.md

  While Facebook Groups' user interface is simple to use, it has a bit more of a bloated design than LinkedIn Groups.
 You scroll down the news feed of your particular group and can sort comments (Most Recent, Top Posts, etc.) to your liking.
 On the right, you can see media-based posts, while on the left is a list of all the groups you're active in that you can navigate to.

  The more cluttered user interface on Facebook Groups can be explained by the greater functionality that the platform has.
 You can do more on Facebook Groups and the user interface is simple enough to navigate.
-One of the additional menus includes[ways you can find a new Facebook group](https://www.makeuseof.com/tag/5-awesome-ways-discover-new-facebook-groups/) to join.
+One of the additional menus includes [ways you can find a new Facebook group](https://www.makeuseof.com/tag/5-awesome-ways-discover-new-facebook-groups/) to join.

 ![The Facebook Groups page displaying a feed of posts on a SEO group](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/07/facebook-groups-page.jpg)